hamler-lang/docs/guides/09_DataTypesMapping.md

 ## Enum, Range

-Hamler provides an Enum or Range syntax to help construct lists.
+Hamler provides an enumeration or range syntax to help construct lists.

 ```hamler
 [1..10] --[1,2,3,4,5,6,7,8,9,10]